Investigations into the 2012 Benghazi attack: State Department Accountability Review Board

 As required by the Omnibus Diplomatic and Antiterrorism Act of 1986, the State Department established on October 4, 2012, an Accountability Review Board "to examine the facts and circumstances of the attacks".
-Four members were selected by Clinton and another was selected by Director of National Intelligence James R. Clapper.
-Ambassador Thomas R. Pickering served as the Chairman, Admiral Michael Mullen served as the Vice Chairman, also serving were Catherine Bertini, Richard Shinnick, and Hugh Turner, who represented the intelligence community.
+Four members were selected by Clinton, and another was selected by Director of National Intelligence James R. Clapper.
+Ambassador Thomas R. Pickering served as the chairman, and Admiral Michael Mullen served as the vice chairman.
+Also serving were Catherine Bertini, Richard Shinnick, and Hugh Turner, who represented the intelligence community.

 The investigation report was released December 20, 2012.
 It was seen as a sharp criticism of State Department officials in Washington for ignoring requests for more guards and safety upgrades, and for failing to adapt security procedures to a deteriorating security environment.
 "Systemic failures and leadership and management deficiencies at senior levels within two bureaus of the State Department ... resulted in a special mission security posture that was inadequate for Benghazi and grossly inadequate to deal with the attack that took place," said the unclassified version of the report.
 It also blamed too much reliance on local militias who failed to fend off the attackers that evening.
 The Council on Foreign Relations in an initial report saw it as a refutation to the notion that the Obama administration delayed its response.
 The report confirmed that, contrary to initial accounts, there was no protest outside the consulate.
 It placed responsibility for the incident solely upon the attackers, deemed as terrorists.